How Does Your Credit Score Affect A Personal Loan Application?

 - How well you've managed your repayments in the past

-Today, big banks are no longer the only companies offering finance; there are now many other lenders in the market.
-Modern lenders not only use your credit score to determine if your application will be approved or rejected.
-Other factors, such as your income, employment history and current employment status, can all play a part in a lender’s final decision.
-Sometimes, an approval or rejection is very much down to the lender’s risk appetite.
-If you find that SocietyOne can’t help you with your application for a personal loan, we’ve partnered with several other lenders who can help you to achieve your financial goals.
+Today, big banks are no longer the only companies offering finance; there are now many other lenders in the market, like SocietyOne.
+As part of responsible lending practices, lenders don't rely solely on your credit score to determine if your application will be approved or rejected.
+Other factors, such as your income, employment history and current employment status, can all play a part in a lender's final decision.
+An approval or rejection can also be influenced by the lender's risk appetite.

 Using a personal loan to improve your credit rating

-It’s possible to use a personal loan to build a good credit score.
-If you successfully pay off a personal loan on time, it shows you’re reliable and trustworthy.
 Lenders will look favourably upon applicants who have shown evidence that they can pay off debts of any kind.
-This can include credit card payments, car payments, personal loans and mortgages
+This can include credit card payments, car payments, personal loans and mortgages.

 - Limits on your credit cards and loan amounts

-- Whether you have made repayments on time.
+- Whether you have made repayments on time during the last 2 years.

-Just as a personal loan can help your credit rating, it can also have a negative impact if you fail to make repayments on time.
+Just as a personal loan can help your credit rating, it can also have a negative impact if you fail to make repayments on time (as with any other type of credit).
 Some of the ways you can damage your credit rating include:

 - Failing to make payments on time